 In some ways, an old-school casserole, this one-dish dinner of chicken, sweet potatoes, and bacon cloaked in a white sauce make us think of mom’s casseroles.
 But then we recall mom’s cooking never tasted quite this good.
 Sorry, mom.
 But it’s true.
-See for yourself.–Renee Schettler
+See for yourself.

 Chicken, Sweet Potato, and Bacon Casserole FAQs

-What are some tips for making béchamel sauce?
+What ar some tips to making béchamel sauce?

-What kind of sweet potatoes I should use here?
+What kind of Sweet Potatoes Can I use here?

 What parts of this dish can be made ahead of time?